Ruibo-Li/Information-Retrieval-System/Project3/README.txt

 Note: "mvn clean package" will download necessary plugin and libraries, which might take *a few minutes*.
 After it says BUILD SUCCESS, jar project3-1.0-SNAPSHOT-jar-with-dependencies.jar will appear in the rl2733-proj1/Project3/target/ directory.
 Then run the jar file with parameters.
 If there is some problem when building the project, please use the back-up jar RUN.jar, which is generated in clic by ourselves.

 e.
 We followed the algorithm mentioned in the paper, section 2.1, which consists of join step and prune step.
+Particularly, the apriori package in the source code contains 3 files: FrequentItems.java defines the main class for processing the frequent items and obtaining rules; ItemSet.java and WordID.java define the helper classes during the process.
+The postProcess package contains a file Filter.java, which specifies the method to filter the output.

 f.